Smoky Mushroom “Bacon” that Non-Vegans Will Love

 I cruised through the aisles looking for that special ingredient that would put a thick and juicy BLT back into my world.
 Tofu?
 No, too squishy.
 Tempeh?
 No, not a big fan.
-And then, I saw a pig pile of Portobello mushrooms, and it was like I had turned off of a dirt road and on to the Autobahn–what’s with the car analogies?
-Very strange.
-But, for real, I just knew that the mushrooms would make my quest for vegan bacon a reality.
-It would be smooth sailing from this point on.
-Or would it?
+And then, I saw a big pile of Portobello mushrooms, and I thought, why not?
+It could work.

-For my first attempt at making the “bacon,” I dipped the mushrooms in the liquid smoke and then immediately fried them.
+For my first attempt at making mushroom “bacon” with liquid smoke and maple syrup, I dipped the mushrooms in the liquid smoke and then immediately fried them.
 They were all right.
 Not great, not horrible.

 The second time I marinated them in the liquid.
 They were better, they had a good flavor, but it was almost too much of a good thing.
 I think I let them soak too long.
 A little bit of liquid smoke goes a long way.

 Finally, I got it right.
 I thought about the kind of bacon that my mom used to cook.
 Maple flavored bacon.
 I added maple syrup to the liquid smoke and it was perfect.
 The syrup gave it just enough sweetness, and it gave the mushrooms a stickier coating, which gave them a tiny bit of crispness .
 This my friends, is really, really good.